Making the cut: improved ranking and selection for large-scale inference: Threshold functions and ranking variables

 \subsection{Continuous model}

 A variety of data structures are amenable to our proposed ranking/selection scheme, but the following structure has guided its initial development.
-Measurement/inference units are indexed by $i$; data on unit $i$ include the real-valued measurement $X_i$ and information about its sampling variation.
+Measurement/inference units are indexed by $i=1,2, \ldots, n$; data on unit $i$ include the real-valued measurement $X_i$ and information about its sampling variation.
 We assume that the sampling distribution of $X_i$ has a known form that is indexed by an unknown real-valued parameter of interest $\theta_i$ together with a second quantity affecting variance.
 In this section we assume that $\sigma_i^2 = {\mbox {\rm var}}(X_i)$ is known for each unit.
 Basically, the inference task is to report units having large values of $\theta_i$, while accounting for the fact that variances $\sigma_i^2$ may fluctuate substantially among inference units.
 We adopt an empirical Bayes perspective and treat $\{ (\theta_i, \sigma_i^2) \}$ as draws from a population of parameters, and we are motivated by data-analysis considerations to suppose initially that $\theta_i$ and $\sigma_i^2$ are independent in this population, say with densities $f(\theta)$ and $g(\sigma^2)$.
-The independence assumption is helpful for understanding artifacts of various ranking methods, but it is not necessary for the proposed methodology or the theoretical results.
-The empirical Bayesian uses the full data set to estimate the {\em prior} distributions $f(\theta)$ and $g(\sigma^2)$; we ignore the estimation error at this level, and focus on ranking units within the estimated population.
+The independence assumption is helpful for understanding artifacts of various ranking methods, but it is not essential to the methodology.
+The empirical Bayesian uses the full data set to estimate the {\em prior} distributions $f(\theta)$ and $g(\sigma^2)$.
+Initially we ignore the estimation error at this level, and focus on ranking units within the estimated population, though we take up the issue in Section~5 via simulation and asymptotic analysis.

 Relative to a single unit $i$, $X_i$ might be the maximum likelihood estimator of $\theta_i$, and $\sigma_i$ that estimator's standard error.
 The independence assumption may be reasonable if some care has been taken in this local analysis, for example, by variance-stabilizing transformation.
 Typically, the variance $\sigma_i^2$ is estimated rather than known exactly; we study this and extensions to other data structures in Section~2.4.
 We consider first a continuous model, involving prior distributions and sampling distributions all having densities with respect to Lebesgue measure.
 The canonical sampling model within this class has $X_i | \theta_i, \sigma_i^2 \sim {\mbox {\rm Normal}}(\theta_i, \sigma_i^2 )$.